 - Weight7.65 pounds

-The problem with a battery fan is that it can sometimes be a little on the noisy side if you’re still searching for the right fan for you that won’t disturb you at work or through the night, the Ridgid 18 Volt Hybrid Corded and Cordless Fan is the fan for you.
-Its covert air technology makes operation as silent as it can be, so much so you might forget it’s on until you realize how cool and refreshed you feel.
-This silence also helps contribute to better battery life, running up to 45 hours on the lowest setting.
+The problem with a battery-operated fan is that it can sometimes be a little on the noisy side.
+So if you’re still searching for a fan that won’t disturb you at work or through the night, the Ridgid 18 Volt Hybrid Corded and Cordless Fan is the fan for you.
+Its covert air technology makes this quiet cordless fan so silent that you may forget that it’s on.
+This tech also helps improve battery life, running up to 45 hours on the lowest setting.